Switzerland in the Eurovision Song Contest 1960: Schlagerwettbewerb der Eurovision

-Swiss German and Romansh broadcaster Schweizer Fernsehen der deutschen und rätoromanischen Schweiz (SF DRS) staged the national final on 29 February 1960 at 21:00 CET (20:00 UTC) in the Stadtcasino Basel in Basel.
+Swiss German and Romansh broadcaster Schweizer Fernsehen der deutschen und rätoromanischen Schweiz (SF DRS) staged the national final on 29 February 1960 at 21:00 CET (20:00 UTC) in the Stadtcasino in Basel.
 It was presented by Colette Jean and musically directed by Cédric Dumont, with Iller Pattacini accompanying the orchestra.

 The voting consisted of a ten-member "expert" jury, whose members each gave one vote to their desired song.
 The jurors were split from the three regions of Switzerland, featuring four representatives from the Swiss-German region and three from Romandy (Swiss-French region) and Ticino (Swiss-Italian region).
 The winner was the song "Cielo e terra", written and composed by Mario Robbiani and performed by Anita Traversi.
 It is known that the winning song received 7 out of the ten jury votes, however it's unknown which song(s) received the remaining 3 votes.